Who are we?

 Our strength is in our alliance, not our bureaucracy.

 We do not want to become a large organisation that has to commit a significant amount of our resources just to maintain our own infrastructure.
-The team works remotely, keeping overheads to a minimum, and makes extensive use of technology to maximise its reach and impact.
+The Autism Alliance team works remotely, keeping overheads to a minimum, and makes extensive use of technology to maximise reach and impact.

 Speaking the truth

-Our strength lies in our understanding of the political and policy landscape and ‘how to get things done’, combined with an ability to develop positive relationships with stakeholders of all contexts and backgrounds.
+Our strength lies in our understanding of the political and policy landscape and ‘how to get things done’, combined with an ability to develop positive relationships with stakeholders across a wide range of backgrounds.
 We aim to be open, honest and easy to work with; able to speak the truth but collaborative and committed to the right outcome.